Micro Welt Cord for Slipcovers

 What Size Works Best for Slipcovers?

 It’s approximately 1/8 inch in diameter, which is two sizes smaller than the standard 5/32-inch cord I ordinarily use.
-But it still has enough structure to hold its shape in most slipcover designs.
+But it still has enough structure to hold its shape in most slipcover designs, but not all fabrics.

 Will Micro Welt Work with All Slipcover Fabrics?